 One of the many, many perks to living in Sydney is having the world’s second largest national park right on your doorstep.

-If I’m ever at a loss for what to do on a weekend, the Royal is an obvious go-to.
+If I’m ever at a loss for where to go for weekend trips from Sydney, the Royal is an obvious go-to.
 From secluded swimming holes to beautiful beaches to hikes, there’s so much to see and do in Royal National Park.
 It’s a place I keep returning to year after year.

 From north to south, here are the top 10 things to do in Royal National Park: